BMW warns of pandemic risks as third-quarter profit rebounds

 “BMW beat mostly on earnings quality with auto margin recovering to year ago level,” Jefferies analyst Philippe Houchois said, pointing to prudent cost management, lower R&D spending and a rebound in demand from China.

-Deliveries of BMW-branded vehicles jumped of 9.8% during the quarter, mainly thanks to a 31% spike in China, which helped offset a 15.7% drop in demand in the United States, where the pandemic has hit sales.
+Deliveries of BMW and Mini-branded vehicles rose 8.6% in the third quarter, mainly thanks to a 31% spike in China, which helped offset a 15.7% drop in demand in the United States, where the pandemic has hit sales hard.

+The growing importance of China led BMW to abandon its strategy of seeking “balanced sales across all continents”.

+“We don’t like to refer to it as a dependency (on China).
+What is happening is a natural adjustment,” Chief Executive Oliver Zipse told reporters on a conference call.

 BMW reiterated it expected to achieve an automotive EBIT margin of 0%-3% this year.